Todd Grimshaw: Departure (2004)

 In May 2004, it was announced that Langley had decided to leave Coronation Street.
-He stated that he had spent happy years with the show but felt it was the correct time to leave.
-Producers did not expect Langley to leave and had planned his sexuality storyline for two years in advance.
-They were shocked by the actor's decision to leave and had to revise the storyline to facilitate Langley's impending departure.
-They decided not to kill Todd making it possible for Langley to reprise the role.
+He stated that he had spent happy years with the show, but felt it was the correct time to leave.
+The producers did not expect Langley to leave, and had planned his sexuality storyline for two years in advance.
+They were shocked by the actor's decision to leave, and had to revise the storyline to facilitate Langley's impending departure.
+They decided not to kill Todd, making it possible for Langley to reprise the role.
 Todd decides to leave Weatherfield when he discovers Jason and Sarah in bed together.
 The show's producer Tony Wood added that Langley "has been an asset to the show and his portrayal of the sexually confused Todd has been superb."
 Daran Little, who wrote Todd's coming out storyline, told Daniel Martin and Jason Deans from The Guardian that he wanted to create a spin-off show focusing on Todd living in London.
-Langley was asked to return various times but could not because of other work commitments.
+Langley was asked to return at various points, but could not do so due to other work commitments.

 Returns

 In 2007, Langley returned to the show to film fifteen episodes as Todd.
 Langley said that he would return again because he enjoyed filming scenes with the Grimshaw family.
 In 2009, Thomas asked the new producer Kim Crowther if she would reintroduce the character.

 On 30 January 2011, Daniel Kilkelly from Digital Spy revealed that Todd would return to Coronation Street.
 A spokesperson told Kilkelly that "we are currently in negotiations with Bruno Langley about a short storyline."
 Langley was on a theatre tour when asked to return.
-He split his time between Leeds and Manchester filming for Todd's reappearance, which lasted one episode broadcast on 24 April 2011.
-Despite the single episode return, Langley filmed over five days and decided to convey that Todd had changed.
-But he noted that Todd "is essentially the same guy – he's just grown up."
-Todd returns to visit Eileen and introduces her to his new boyfriend Jools Creme (Ben Allen).
+He split his time between Leeds and Manchester to film Todd's reappearance, which was for a single episode broadcast on 24 April 2011.
+Despite the return, Langley filmed over five days and decided to convey that Todd had changed.
+However, he noted that Todd "is essentially the same guy – he's just grown up."
+Todd returns to visit Eileen, and introduces her to his new boyfriend, Jools Creme (Ben Allen).
 Langley told Kilkelly that Todd and Jools must be in a serious relationship because Todd has never introduced a boyfriend to his family.
 Jools is middle-class and Todd had been treated as a guest at posh parties.
 Langley explained that Todd is nervous because residents of Weatherfield are completely different from Jools.
 It was also revealed that Gail would not welcome Todd's return and brands him a "gay gold-digger".